 It’s kind of sad when we celebrate what should be accepted as normal, isn’t it?

+Like when people get excited about receiving praise or a handwritten note.
 Or talk wistfully about a leader who treated people with kindness and compassion.

 Why aren’t we simply doing things that were once expected?
 That were once the price of existence?
 And doing them because they’re the right thing to do — not because we want something.